Edgard Kagan

-Edgard D. Kagan is an American diplomat who has currently been serving as the twenty-second United States ambassador to Malaysia since 2024.
+Edgard D. Kagan is a retired American diplomat who had served as the twenty-second United States ambassador to Malaysia.

 Early life and education

 Kagan holds a Bachelor of Arts from Yale University.

 Career

-Kagan is a career member of the Senior Foreign Service, with the rank of Minister-Counselor.
-Currently, he serves as Special Assistant to the President and Senior Director for East Asia and Oceania at the White House National Security Council.
+Kagan was a career member of the Senior Foreign Service, with the rank of Minister-Counselor.
+He was most recently the Special Assistant to the President and Senior Director for East Asia and Oceania at the White House National Security Council under the Joe Biden administration.
 Previously, he served as Deputy Chief of Mission at U.S. embassies in India and Malaysia.
 Kagan also held several roles in the State Department's Bureau of East Asian and Pacific Affairs.
 Kagan additionally served as Consul General in Mumbai, India and as the deputy director of the Washington Office of the United States Mission to the United Nations.
 His other overseas assignments include Australia, China, Israel, among others.